Future Shop: Best Buy buyout, new store concepts

 In March 2001, the U.S. electronics store chain Best Buy acquired Future Shop for CDN$580 million.
 Following the purchase, Khosrowshahi stepped down as president, but other executives from Future Shop retained their positions within the company.
 Best Buy continued to operate Future Shop as a separate division following the purchase, acknowledging the strength of the brand.
 However, in 2002, the company began to open Best Buy locations in Canada as a secondary chain.

 The dual-banner strategy sought to improve the company's Canadian market share by providing new options to consumers; the chains were differentiated primarily by their in-store experiences and promotional strategies, as Future Shop continued to use commission-based salespersons and featured home appliance selections, while Best Buy used non-commissioned salespersons and featured more interactive displays.
 The differences between the stores also attracted differing demographics; Future Shop's use of haggling appealed to customers who had immigrated to Canada from countries where the practice is commonplace, while Best Buy's relaxed atmosphere was popular among women.

 Some Best Buy locations were within driving distance, or even on the same lot, as an existing Future Shop.
-In one case, a Best Buy was opened at the Toronto Eaton Centre at around the same time that a new Future Shop was placed across from Dundas Square.
+In one case, a Best Buy was opened at the Toronto Eaton Centre at around the same time that a new Future Shop was placed across from Sankofa Square (then known as Yonge-Dundas Square).
 Some of the new Best Buy locations would cannibalize sales at Future Shop stores located in close proximity to them, but typically the new Best Buy would generate considerable new revenue that would more than make up for the drop in the sales of the existing Future Shop, the net result being that the two stores increased their parent's overall market share in that area while keeping rivals out.
 This dual-banner strategy was effective before the mass proliferation of online-only retailers.

 In an effort to widen the chain's customer base, Future Shop began to experiment with an updated store concept at new locations in Vancouver and South Edmonton Common in 2008.
 The new stores featured an expanded, 53,000 square foot layout divided into four main departments.
 Work (computing), Play (video games, musical instruments), Living (home appliances and exercise equipment), and On the Go (mobile phones and audio products).
 A central hub was staffed by "connectivity experts", whom customers could consult for personalized advice on technology options.
 In December 2011, Future Shop opened a liquidation store in Greenfield Park, Quebec.